-If you have a large breed dog that has been diagnosed with a CCL tear, visit our page that discusses the TTA procedure.
+If you have a large breed dog that has been diagnosed with a CCL tear, visit our page that discusses the TTA procedure and the TPLO procedure.

 Please call us to set up a consultation appointment, so we can determine the best treatment option for your dog.